taneugene/taneugene.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a PhD Candidate in the [Sustainable Development Program at Columbia University's School of International and Public Affairs](https://www.sipa.columbia.edu/sipa-education/phd-sustainable-development).
+I am a PhD Candidate in the [Sustainable Development Program](https://www.sipa.columbia.edu/sipa-education/phd-sustainable-development) at Columbia University's School of International and Public Affairs.
 My research interests are in energy, environment, development, and network economics.
-My current research studies the expansion of electricity grids in Sub-Saharan Africa, and the impact of scope 3 emissions policies through international supply chains.
+My current research studies the expansion of electricity grids in Sub-Saharan Africa, and the impact of policies that regulate embedded emissions through international supply chains.

+This website is under construction.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.